anthrax3/personalgoals/talks/talkideas.md

 ### Brainstorming
-- What Tech companies & start ups can learn from fine dining
+- What Tech companies & start ups can learn from fine dining Servant leadership & supportive creative culture.
+Compare chefs & their history, mgmt style, kitchen culture to startups & how we can emulate what they did right.
 	- [Fantasies of a Happier Kitchen](http://luckypeach.com/mad5/) By Rene Redzepi
 	- [Readers Responses To Fantasies of a Happier Kitchen](http://luckypeach.com/responses-to-fantasies-of-a-happier-kitchen/)
 - _Managers, amirite_?: How disrupting management in startups isn't working